-Parkinson's disease (PD) and Parkinsonism are presumptive conditions for veterans who were exposed to Agent Orange and certain other toxins during military service and those veterans can apply for service-connected compensation.
+Parkinson's disease (PD) and Parkinsonism are presumptive conditions for veterans who were exposed to Agent Orange and certain other toxins during military service and those veterans can apply for service-connected comp ensation.
 In some cases, PD and Parkinsonism in veterans can be associated with the following:

-- Exposure to Agent Orange or other herbicides during military service - To learn more visit the VA webpage on eligibility and hazardous materials or call the Agent Orange Helpline at 1-800-749-8387. - To view the list of potential exposure locations, visit the VA page on Exposure to Agent Orange by Location. - The PACT Act of 2022 added several locations to the areas eligible for Agent Orange presumptions, including Thailand, Cambodia, Laos, Guam, American Samoa and Johnston Atoll.
-To learn more visit the VA webpage on the PACT Act. - Exposure to certain other chemicals, such as solvents that contaminated water at Camp Lejeune in the past - Learn more on the VA webpage: Camp Lejeune: Past Water Contamination. - Gulf War veterans with moderate or severe traumatic brain injury - Learn more on the VA webpage: VA to Expand Benefits for Traumatic Brain Injury. - Other exposure areas, locations, or veterans service may include: Herbicide tests and storage outside Vietnam, veterans who served in the Korean Demilitarized Zone, Blue Water Navy veterans, Air Force and Air Force reserve C-123 Aircraft personnel, and service related to Thailand Military Bases.
+- Exposure to Agent Orange or other herbicides during military service - Agent Orange: VA page on eligibility and hazardous materials - or call the Agent Orange Helpline at 1-800-749-8387. - To view the list of potential exposure locations, visit the VA page on Exposure to Agent Orange by Location. - Exposure to certain other chemicals, such as solvents that contaminated water at Camp Lejeune in the past - Learn more on the VA webpage: Camp Lejeune: Past Water Contamination. - Gulf War veterans with moderate or severe traumatic brain injury - Learn more on the VA webpage: VA to Expand Benefits for Traumatic Brain Injury. - Other exposure areas, locations, or veterans service may include: Herbicide tests and storage outside Vietnam, veterans who served in the Korean Demilitarized Zone, Blue Water Navy veterans, Air Force and Air Force reserve C-123 Aircraft personnel, and service related to Thailand Military Bases.